 A slow process

-This week, the couple announced the end of their marriage.
-James, 46, had moved out of the London home he shared with Beverley, eight months before.
+At the end of their marriage, James, 46, moved out of the London home he shared with Beverley.
 He has been living in Cambridge University as a mature student for his MPhil in Human Evolution.
 Traumatic brain injury differs somewhat from a head injury since a person can sustain damage to the face, scalp and skull without necessarily injuring their brain.
 TBI is considered a form of acquired brain injury and refers to brain damage caused by an impact to the head.
 But for both, recovery is often a slow process.

 Related: International experts to shed light on brain health in Galway